-- 2. In this Ordinance, unless the context otherwise requires- - "Court" means the Magistrates' Court; - "denatured spirits" means an intoxicating liquor which by the addition of some substance has been rendered unfit for use as a beverage; - "hotel" includes a boarding house and any building or premises used for the accommodation of the public in which lodgings are provided and provisions are supplied by the keeper or manager of the boarding house or premises; - "intoxicating liquor" includes every description of spirits, wine, beer, ale, porter, stout, cider, perry and other fermented liquor; - "licence" means a licence issued under this Ordinance; - "licensed premises" means any house, shop, room, office, tavern or other place specified in a licence as the place where the holder of the licence may sell or supply intoxicating liquor; - "meal" means refreshment to the value of not less than £1 to which the sale of intoxicating liquor is ancillary; - "permitted hours" means those hours during which intoxicating liquor may be lawfully supplied on licensed premises; - "sealed", in relation to a container or vessel, means hermetically sealed or closed by means of any plug, stopper, cap or substance and so secured that the container or vessel cannot be opened without the destruction of the plug, stopper, cap or substance; - "spirits" means ethyl alcohol and includes all liquors mixed with ethyl alcohol and all mixtures compounded with or prepared from ethyl alcohol, but does not include methylated spirits or other denatured spirits or wine, beer, cider, perry or other fermented liquors which do not contain more than 20% of pure alcohol; - "tavern" means any licensed premises comprising an open drinking bar or cafe used for the sale and consumption of intoxicating liquor, or any part of licensed premises which is used for the sale and consumption of intoxicating liquor.
+- 2. In this Ordinance, unless the context otherwise requires- - "Court" means the Magistrates' Court; - "denatured spirits" means an intoxicating liquor which by the addition of some substance has been rendered unfit for use as a beverage; - "hotel" includes a boarding house and any building or premises used for the accommodation of the public in which lodgings are provided and provisions are supplied by the keeper or manager of the boarding house or premises; - "intoxicating liquor" includes every description of spirits, wine, beer, ale, porter, stout, cider, perry and other fermented liquor; - "licence" means a licence issued under this Ordinance; - licensed premises" means any house, shop, room, office, tavern or other place specified in a licence as the place where the holder of the licence may sell or supply intoxicating liquor; - "meal" means refreshment to the value of not less than £1 to which the sale of intoxicating liquor is ancillary; - "permitted hours" means those hours during which intoxicating liquor may be lawfully supplied on licensed premises; - "premises" means a vehicle, vessel or moveable or temporary structure or any place or part thereof!; - "sealed", in relation to a container or vessel, means hermetically sealed or closed by means of any plug, stopper, cap or substance and so secured that the container or vessel cannot be opened without the destruction of the plug, stopper, cap or substance; - "spirits" means ethyl alcohol and includes all liquors mixed with ethyl alcohol and all mixtures compounded with or prepared from ethyl alcohol, but does not include methylated spirits or other denatured spirits or wine, beer, cider, perry or other fermented liquors which do not contain more than 20% of pure alcohol; - "tavern" means any licensed premises comprising an open drinking bar or cafe used for the sale and consumption of intoxicating liquor, or any part of licensed premises which is used for the sale and consumption of intoxicating liquor.